-LED Color Function PWR Green Lights to indicate that the Switch has power.
-SYS Green Lights to indicate the system is working.
+LED Color Function PWR Green ights to indicate that the Switch has power.
+SYS (-roon ights to indicate the system is working.
+Off to indicate the system is booting.
+Ring Green Lights to indicate that the ERPS Ring has been created successfully.